 Special Contribution for Defence

-Special contribution for defence is imposed on certain types of income.
+In Cyprus, a Special contribution for defence is imposed on certain types of income.

 Exemptions:

-Dividends received from resident or non resident companies are subject to special defence contribution at 20% for the years 2012 and 2013 (15% up to 30 August 2011 and 17% to 31 December 2011) but only on resident persons.
-Non resident persons are not liable to special defence contribution.
+Dividends received from a resident or non-resident companies are subject to special defence contribution at 17% (15% up to 30 August 2011, 17% from 31 August 2011 to 31 December 2011, 20% for 2012 and 2013) but only on resident persons.
+Non-resident persons are not liable to special defence contribution.

 Deemed dividend distribution

-A non Cyprus tax resident receiving dividends from profits subject to a deemed distribution, is eligible to a tax refund.
+A non-Cyprus tax resident receiving dividends from profits subject to a deemed distribution is eligible to a tax refund.

 Interest Income